 Developmentally disabled man may lose sight, taste after shooting, says father, who witnessed the Back of the Yards attack

-Panic and fury has taken hold of Philip Rega, the father of a developmentally disabled man wounded in a hail of gunfire in Chicago’s Back of the Yards neighborhood.
+CHICAGO — Panic and fury have taken hold of Philip Rega, the father of a developmentally disabled man wounded in a hail of gunfire in Chicago’s Back of the Yards neighborhood on Wednesday while he waited for a school bus.

-The 21-year-old son remains in critical condition but is “responding pretty well” a day after being shot in the head and shoulder, his dad said Thursday, a day after the father and son were shot at while waiting for the school bus.
-Rega’s 15-year-old son was also there, but was not physically harmed in the attack.
+The 21-year-old son, Jesus, remains in critical condition at Stroger Hospital, but is “responding pretty well,” after being shot in the head and shoulder, his father said.

-“It’s heartbreaking and tragic,” said Rega, who spoke to the Tribune on Thursday afternoon by phone.

-Three assailants yelled gang slogans and fired more than 30 times from across the street about 6:30 a.m. early Wednesday in the 4700 block of South Wolcott Avenue, hitting Rega’s 21-year-old son, Jesus, who is “nonverbal” and has cognitive delays.
-He remains at Stroger Hospital.
+In the attack, about 6:30 a.m., three assailants yelled gang slogans and fired more than 30 times from across the street where Jesus, who is “nonverbal” and has cognitive delays, was waiting for the bus with his dad and brother, 15, who also is developmentally disabled.

+The assault on the family, which occurred on the 4700 block of South Wolcott Avenue, sparked immediate outrage and condemnation from both law enforcement and public officials.

+“Someone with special needs being approached and having nearly 40 rounds fired at him ... it’s disgusting and it’s shameful,” said Ald.
+Ray Lopez, 15th, whose ward the shooting was in.
+He told the Tribune on Thursday evening that he is “disgusted” by the attack and his emotions are still “raging.”

 “His condition is pretty good.
 He’s stable but still in critical condition,” said Rega.
 “He’s opening his eyes and moving around, responding pretty well.”

-Doctors told the family that Jesus may lose some vision and taste, according to Rega, whose 15-year-old son is also nonverbal and has similar developmental disabilities as Jesus.
-“I was holding his hand,’’ said Rega of his teen son.

-The brothers, headed to their school, got out there early with Rega, not wanting to miss the bus, which usually arrives sometime before 7 a.m.
+The morning of the shooting, the brothers, headed to their school, got out there early with Rega, not wanting to miss the bus, which usually arrives sometime before 7 a.m., Rega said.
+He was holding his teen son’s hand.

 It was dark still but Rega was able to make out three assailants wearing black clothing walking toward them from 48th Street.